-Compared to the rest of the Orlando market, the Colonial Town Center submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Orlando market, the Colonial Town Center region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 4 listings have been posted online, which means office spaces are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 175% of the available leases in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 111 listings have been posted online, so you'll want to check back regularly for new listings.
+About 9% of the available leases in the Colonial Town Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,530 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are close to 2 stories.
+Even though the median size is 3,530 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are approximately 1 stories.
 Most buildings in this area were built in 1973 and are Class B.